-During the year ended 31 December 2022, the Nomination Committee comprised three members, the majority of which were independent non-executive Directors:
+During the year ended 31 December 2023, the Nomination Committee comprised three members, the majority of which were independent non-executive Directors:

-Mr. Hoi Kin Hong (Chairman of the Nomination Committee)
+Mr. Hoi Kin Hong (Chairman of the Nomination Committee) Mr. Mei Jian Ping Mr. Ding Zu Yu

-The Nomination Committee has adopted written terms of reference prepared by reference to the requirement of code provision B.3.1 of the CG Code.
+The Nomination Committee has adopted written terms of reference prepared by reference to the requirements under code provision B.3.1 of the CG Code.
 The primary functions of the Nomination Committee are to (i) review the structure, size and composition of the Board; (ii) identify individuals suitably qualified to become members of the Board and make recommendations on selection of individuals nominated for directorships; (iii) make recommendations to the Board on appointment or reappointment of Directors and succession planning for Directors; (iv) assess the independence of independent non-executive Directors; and (v) review the Nomination Policy and the Board Diversity Policy from time to time and as appropriate.